-I can remain 6 feet from you and your child during testing and I am disinfecting all test equipment and surfaces to ensure safety for everyone during the pandemic.
-I have ordered a plexiglass sneeze guard and will wear a mask.
-(Masks are optional for your child.)
+I can remain 4 to 6 feet from you and your child during testing and I am disinfecting all test equipment and surfaces to ensure safety for everyone during the pandemic.
+I have a plexiglass sneeze guard and will wear a mask.
+(Masks are optional for your child but I ask adults to wear them when we are within 6 feet of each other.)

 How does a child qualify for the Gifted or AGP program?